akc/sloane/README.md

     firefox `sloane --url -n 3 "(2+2)-free posets"`

+To retrieve sequence A022493 from the local database use the `-A` option:

+    sloane -A022493

-In the final example the local cache is used to filter out sequences from the standard input that are in OEIS:
+In the final example the local database is used to filter out sequences from the standard input that are in OEIS:

     sloane --filter <<END